PaulineTurk/MNHN/README.md

-# Internship at the National Museum of Natural History on amino-acid mutation prediction
+# Internship at the National Museum of Natural History (MNHN) on amino-acid mutation prediction

 Project still under development.